-- 450 gr of Pasta (any pasta should work ; you can even whip out an old packet of spaghetti and break it up into little pieces)
+- 450 g of pasta (any pasta should work ; you can even whip out an old packet of spaghetti and break it up into little pieces)

-Born in Abruzzo, a small region of Italy that is rich in culinary tradition, Danilo Cortellini was always destined to become a chef.
-From there he travelled his way throughout Italy, working with in Michelin-starred restaurants such as San Domenico and Perbellini, before arriving in London in 2010.
-Danilo worked at three Michelin-starred Alain Ducasse restaurants before becoming Head Chef at the Italian Embassy.
+Born in Abruzzo – a small region of Italy rich in culinary tradition – Danilo Cortellini was always destined to become a chef.
+Travelling through Italy, he worked with Michelin-starred restaurants such as San Domenico and Perbellini, before going on to work at three Michelin-starred Alain Ducasse restaurants in London, eventually becoming Head Chef at the Italian Embassy.
 In 2015 Danilo took part in MasterChef: The professionals and made it to the final.

 http://www.danilocortellini.com/ | Connect with Danilo on Twitter, Instagram and Facebook.

 Explore more of Danilo’s recipes

 We’d love to hear from you!
 Do let us know if you try this recipe – you can leave a comment below and/ or tag us in your delicious creations on Instagram @the_foodiediaries.

 Latest Instagram Posts

 Browse More Recipes

 Get the latest reviews, recipes & recommendations, delivered straight to your inbox: